ibn-salem/position_effect/README.md

   -d DHS_promoter_broken_breakpDGAP.txt \
   -h ClinGen_haploinsufficiency_gene.bed \
   -t ClinGen_triplosensitivity_gene.bed \
-  -m percentiles_phenomatch.txt \
+  -m percentiles_6Mb_pheno_maxpheno.txt \
   -o DGAP_table_summary.txt
 ```

 The TAD_ANALYSIS_FEATURES_FILE is the HI_list_DGAP.txt file from step 1.
 The DHS_ENH_PROMOTER_DISRUPTED_CONTACTS_FILE is the output file of step 2 (not the summary!).
-Running this script will produce an additional section from the features analyzed in step 1, and analyzes the genes' inclusion in the 6Mb (or other sized) windows, the 2Mb window, the gene inclusion within the breakpoint TAD, whether or not predicted enh/promoter contacts (from Anderson et al) were disrupted for the gene, and finally a summary of the genes phenomatch and max_phenomatch scores with their corresponding percentile values within the analyzed dataset*.
+Running this script will produce an additional section from the features analyzed in step 1, and analyzes the genes' inclusion in the 6Mb (or other sized) windows, the 2Mb window, the gene inclusion within the breakpoint TAD, whether or not predicted enh/promoter contacts (from Anderson et al) were disrupted for the gene, and finally a summary of the genes phenomatch and max_phenomatch scores with their corresponding percentile values within the analyzed dataset (output of step 4).
 Values of 0 and 1 indicate inclusion within the analyzed regions (6Mb, 2Mb, TADs) or presence of disrupted contacts (enh/promoter).

-*Please note that the included phenomatch scores file correspond to the non-coding DGAP dataset ONLY.
-If you want to analyze your own set of subject phenotypes, Jonas Ibn-Salem is currently writing a paper and creating a software that performs this analysis.
-If you want to urgently analyze your data or have a collaboration with him, please contact Jonas for the phenomatch analysis of your dataset.

 The output file has the following columns: